LeoMehraban/factor-lsp/README.md

 - First of all, when you open a file, it takes several seconds for the LSP to load.
 - Diagnostics appear sometimes, but it's so unreliable that it's just annoying when it happens.
 - Editor support is hard to configure, and your editor's defaults probably won't work or won't work well.
-- Pulling up the documentation of a word takes several seconds unless you've loaded the documentation for that word before.
 - There are other problems, but since they are likely nvim-specific, I'll save those for the editor support section.

 ## Editor Support